paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/06/ukaid/index.md

   - Design
   - Government
 ---
 Andrew Mitchell, the International Development secretary, has [unveiled a new logo][1] that will appear on overseas aid provided by his department; be it grain packets, schools or water pumps.
-Speaking on the BBC’s <cite>[Andrew Marr Show][2]</cite>:
+Speaking on the BBC’s [""Andrew Marr Show""][2]:

 > There was a previous logo which cost £100,000 to develop which said ‘aid from the Department for International Development’.
 We are replacing this at no cost with a flag that is identifiable all around the world to everybody and which says ‘aid from the British people’, which is what it is.